BioITHackathons/Building-Knowledge-Graphs-to-Capture-Disease-Sub-Typing-and-Subsequent-Drug-Efficacy-Information/README.md

 #### Questions we are asking the model:

-  * What diseases is rs6003 associated with?
+  * What diseases is rsX associated with?
+  * Expand the text rsX
-  * What environmental factors affect the penetrance of rs6003?
+  * What environmental factors affect the penetrance of rsX?
-  * What transcription factor pathways
+  * What transcription factor pathways are affected by rsX?

+##### X's tested in this case:
+  * rs6003
+  * rs80357914
+  * rs563410947

 ### We will come up with a model to
   * tag discrepant assertions